freemanlowell/CTF/THM_Trivial_takeover.md

 ### What is the default 'read' community string?

-Quick search shows the answer is 'public'
+Google _"default snmp community"_

 ### What is the System Location string?

-SNMP walk the router with the default community
+SNMP walk the router with the default community and look for sysLocation

 ```
 apt install snmp

-snmpwalk -v2c -c public 10.X.X.X .
+snmpwalk -v2c -c ****** 10.X.X.X .
 ```

 ## Where are the files?

 ### Does the supported file transfer protocol support directory listings? (yay or nay)

-Quick research around TFTP shows the answer is "nay" and file names need to be enumerated using well known filenames foubd on networking devices
+Google _"does tftp support file browsing"_ for the answer

 ## First Flag